 The workers’ compensation insurance company has 60 days to investigate your claim.
 You must cooperate during the investigation.
 It can be helpful to have legal representation because you might be required to provide a recorded statement, answer written questions, and submit to an individual medical examination.

 If the company denies your claim, you have 60 days to file an appeal and ask for a hearing.
-We strongly encourage you to call our office immediately to discuss your case with our Portland workers’ compensation lawyer if your claim is denied.
+We strongly encourage you to call or visit our law offices in Portland, Oregon immediately to discuss your case with our Portland workers’ compensation lawyer if your claim is denied.
 Appeals can be confusing and difficult to win without legal representation.

 What Types of Workers’ Compensations Benefits Can I Receive for an Oregon Workplace Accident?